 Your day-to-day diet should be based around quality carbohydrates (including dairy products, fruit, wholegrain breads and cereals), lean proteins (meat, chicken, seafood, legumes, lentils), and unsaturated fats (nuts, seeds, avocado, seafood).
 Spread your intake out over three meals with a bridging snack/s in between.

-On the day of the game, carbohydrate is still your key fuel but you may benefit from choosing lower fibre options i.e. white bread instead of wholegrain etc. This is to ensure your avoid a stomach upset.
-Great pre game meals 3-4hours prior to the game include cereal with milk, a pasta meal with a tomato sauce, sandwich / wrap, or yoghurt and fruit.
-You choice depends on the time of day and your personal preferences.
+On the day of the game, carbohydrate is still your key fuel but you may benefit from choosing lower fibre options i.e. white bread instead of wholegrain etc. This is to ensure you avoid a stomach upset.
+Great pre-game meals 3-4 hours prior to the game include cereal with milk, a pasta meal with a tomato sauce, sandwich / wrap, or yoghurt and fruit.
+Your choice depends on the time of day and your personal preferences.

 Once at the ground, a small snack to top up your fuel stores should be consumed.
 Great choices at this time are high carbohydrate foods that don’t sit in your stomach for too long.
 Such foods include Sustagen Sport, Gatorade, a banana, or white bread with honey.
 It is important to tailor your choice to tried and tested foods.